AI receptionist for cleaning companies

 Table of Contents

 A customer is ready to book.
-They’ve compared options, checked reviews, and decided to call.
+They've compared options, checked reviews, and decided to call your cleaning company.
+What happens next decides everything.

-That gap between intent and response is where most cleaning companies lose revenue, and where an AI receptionist changes the outcome.
 An AI receptionist solves the coverage problem without tripling your payroll.
 But implementation is where most cleaning businesses either get real value or waste money on a system that sits unused.
+This guide walks through exactly what to set up before you launch, how to configure the system for cleaning-specific workflows, what to watch after it goes live, and what the real cost looks like.

 Your service menu and pricing structure

 AI can quote prices, but only if you give it clear rules.
-List every service you offer with exact pricing or a price range:
+List every service you offer with exact pricing or a defined price range:

-• Standard home cleaning (per square foot or flat rate).
+• Standard home cleaning (per square foot or flat rate)

-• Deep cleaning (premium pricing).
+• Deep cleaning (premium pricing tier)

-• Post-construction cleaning.
+• Post-construction cleaning

-• Recurring service discounts (weekly, biweekly, monthly).
+• Recurring service rates (weekly, biweekly, monthly)

-• Add-ons (inside fridge, inside oven, windows, garage).
+• Add-ons (inside fridge, inside oven, windows, garage)

-Service area boundaries
+Service area boundaries with virtual receptionists

-Your availability and booking windows
+Availability and booking windows

 Call routing rules

-• New customer inquiries → AI qualifies and books
+• New customer inquiries: AI qualifies and books

-• Commercial quote requests → AI captures details, routes to owner
+• Commercial quote requests: AI captures details, routes to owner

 Script the qualifying questions